Originally posted 2022-02-12 13:00:32.

-The ‘nature versus nurture’ debate has been central to the discussion of sexuality for over two hundred years.
+The ‘nature or nurture’ debate has been central to the discussion of sexuality for over two hundred years.
 In brief, the nature school believes that human behaviour is largely inherited, while nurturists believe it is the result of experiences in childhood, particularly in our interactions with our parents and siblings.

-The nature school is sometimes called ‘Essentialist’.
-It is fundamental to the Biblical concept of Original Sin, which insists that we are not sinners by choice or because of our background, but because we are human.
+The nature school is sometimes called ‘Essentialism’.
+It is fundamental to the Christian concept of Original Sin, which insists that we are not sinners by choice or because of our background, but because we are human.
 Our nature is that of sinner and Christ came to absolve us of this.
 That it why is possible for a newborn infant to be a sinner, in the eyes of Christians, even if she has done nothing other than suck her mother’s tit; sin is innate to being human.
 However, human nature, so hated by the Constructionists, is not seen as a flaw by the nature school but rather the source of our strength.
 It is what binds us together and makes us human, for better or worse.

 Kafft-Ebbing and Ulrichs.